MERNerds/react-fest/README.md

 2. Next, run `npm run develop`.

 ## How to Use the Project
 This application is target for festival goers.
-First and foremost, it supports the entire ecommerce process It is designed for you to have a user account for the best experience.
+First and foremost, it supports the entire ecommerce process.
+It is designed for you to have a user account for the best experience.
 Upon registering with the site, you can visit the artist line up pages and create your schedule for the event.

 ## Include Credits
 [Rick Martin](https://github.com/rmartin1985)